 Where a Brief Report has been submitted to the fostering panel, the Agency Decision Maker will, taking into account the fostering panel's recommendation, make a determination about whether to terminate the assessment or whether the full assessment should be completed.

-The decision must be made within 7 working days of the Agency Decision Maker receiving the minutes of the Panel meeting and must be recorded, together with reasons.
+The decision must be made within 7 working days of the Agency Decision Maker receiving the panel's recommendation and final set of panel minutes and must be recorded, together with reasons.